FSBCS/ACS/Unit 2/Section 2/Lesson 1.md

 ```

 Now, L is smaller than its only child, A. We only performed one swap here, but it could have been several more.
 In any case, at this point, the heap condition is restored.

+### Min vs. Max Priority Queues

+In the above examples, it was the maximum element we were interested in.
+However, we might have prefered the _minimum_ element instead.
+This is common in something like a task scheduler that links the most important next jobs with _low_ priority (e.g. "priority #1").
+We don't really need to make many adjustments; we can simply sink larger priority elements and float the lower.

+## Code Implementation

+It is a good exercise to write out the code for a Priority Queue using binary heaps yourself.
+The implementation of the PriorityQueue ADT (both min and max) used in the `friendsbalt` package can be found in [PQ.py](./pq.py).
+Note that this is just _one_ implementation--others may appear totally different, even while creating the identical structure.